sagi21805/LearnixOS-Book/src/Introduction.md

 Hello there![^1]

-This is a book on how to write a functioning operating system in rust, from scratch.
+In this book we are going to write and learn about operating systems together!

-I will not use ANY[^2] external libraries, and all of the thought process, code and implementations will be explained and documented here as well as in this [repo](https://github.com/sagi21805/LearnixOS) which will contain all of the implementation!
+We are going to implement an entire POSIX compliant OS in Rust and not use ANY[^2] external libraries.
+All of the thought process, code and implementations will be explained and documented here as well as in this [repo](https://github.com/sagi21805/LearnixOS) which all the code snippets are from.

+> *Note*: ALL the syntax highlighting of the Rust code is custom and create by me!
+If you see and bug, please write in the comments or submit an [issue](https://github.com/sagi21805/mdbook-rust-highlight).

 ## Base Knowledge